hemohorse/hemohorse.github.io/_pages/about.md

 I'm a game developer from Los Angeles with a special flare for building incredible interactive experiences.

 I'm currently advancing my education and experience as a junior in the University of Southern California's [Game Design Program](https://games.usc.edu/ourprogram).

+I love to push the boundaries of what's conventional within game design; I have a passion for experimentation, and I find that when you break systems down to their key components, it creates room for play within design.
+That space of "play within design" is where everybody starts their design journey, so I think it's important to keep in touch with it.

+When I'm not making games, I usually spend the rest of my time winning in them... or drawing comics, just for fun ♥